microbiome/OMA/30_differential_abundance.md

 Lastly, we cover linear models for differential abundance analysis of microbiome compositional data (@Zhou2022).
-This is very similar to ANCOMBC with few differences: 1) LinDA correct for the compositional bias differently using the mode of all regression coefficients.
+This is very similar to ANCOMBC with few differences: 1) LinDA corrects for the compositional bias differently using the mode of all regression coefficients.
 2) it is faster (100x-1000x than ANCOMBC and according to the authors); 3) it supports hierarchical models.
 The latest ANCOMBC versions are also